Skip to main content

 The Alaska Mariculture Cluster (AMC) is a statewide coalition that exists to catalyze the mariculture industry of Alaska for long-term economic, environmental, and community benefit.
 Partners include shellfish and seaweed producers, tribal and trade organizations, regulatory agencies, universities, and others.

 The coalition is supported by a $49 million US Economic Development Administration Build Back Better Regional Challenge award, led by Southeast Conference.
 There are eight grant components that address topics including workforce development, market development, research projects, and technology deployment.
-Most projects within the AMC project period will extend to September 2026.
 AFDF is the subawardee for the following grant projects:

 Joint Innovation Projects